digitil/sisdi/README.md

 **Managing dependencies manually**

-You can manually install/update dependencies defined in .sisdi.source by adding new depenedencies and running `sisdi install` with no arguments.
+You can manually install/update dependencies defined in .sisdi.source by adding new dependencies and running `sisdi install` with no arguments.
 Dependencies will then be installed or updated accordingly.